 Ideally, we like to have children in our worship services, since God’s covenant extends to the children of believers and God uses preaching to bring them to a mature faith.

 But we also recognize that many parents and children are not ready for this step.
 Therefore, we have a “cry room”, where moms can take children that are restless or need to be fed.
-Our service is also live-streamed to a TV in that room.
+It is right next to the room in which we meet.

 Some visitors may like someone to help care for their younger kids for a few Sundays, in order that they can figure out (with no distractions) whether WRC is a good fit or not.
 Some of the ladies of our church, who have had background checks, are willing to help out.

 For more on this, see Why are there children in the worship service?
 Do you provide childcare?